-The end of this year is set to be filled with a lot of exciting new hardware for the enthusiast PC building scene, with one of the most notable GPU wars - possibly ever - between AMD's RDNA2 Big Navi cards and NVIDIA's soon to release Ampere-based 3000 series of GPUs.
-Plus, with AMD's new Zen 3 chips due to arrive barely two quarters after their market-stirring Zen 2 chips, there's undoubtedly going to be a boom of interest in custom-building for this new generation of gaming PCs.
-This, of course, will equally encourage a flurry of new enthusiasts to the community too, hoping to build their first ever dream gaming system.
+The end of last year saw a lot of exciting new hardware for the enthusiast PC building scene, with one of the most notable GPU wars - possibly ever - between AMD's RDNA2 Big Navi cards and NVIDIA's Ampere-based RTX 3000 series of GPUs.
+Plus, with AMD's new Zen 3 chips arriving barely two quarters after their market-stirring Zen 2 chips, it comes as no surprise that there's been a boom of interest in custom-building for this new generation of gaming PCs.
+This, of course, has equally encouraged a flurry of new enthusiasts to the community too, hoping to build their first ever dream gaming system.

 So sit back, grab a drink and a snack, and I'll walk you through all the need-to-know you could ask for.